green-engineering/carbon-hack-24/README.md

 ### 6. Connect to Grafana dashboard

-If you are running your project locally, you will need to expose a port-forward through kubernetes.
-This allows the application to expose the grafana instance to your local host.
+If you are running your project locally, you will need to port-forward Grafana in order to access it.
+This allows the kubernetes to expose the grafana instance to your local host.

 ```sh
 kubectl --namespace monitoring port-forward svc/grafana 4300:3000
 ```

-Alternatively, if your project is running externally on kubernetes, an egress will need to be deployed.
+Alternatively, if your project is running externally on kubernetes, an ingress will need to be deployed and configured apropriately.

 ### 7. Launch Grafana dashboard

 At last, time to launch the grafana dashboard.
-An instance of grafana will open up in localhost `http://localhost:4300/`.
+Remembering the port we exposed Grafana on, we can open the following url in a browser: [`http://localhost:4300/`](http://localhost:4300/).

+The default admin credentials for Grafana:
 * Username: admin
 * Password: admin

 ## [Optional] Use our template for your Grafana dashboard

-Make use of our default json file for your emission dashboard, located in the `k8s\docs\default-green-dash.json` file.
+Make use of our default json file for your emission dashboard, located in the `k8s/docs/default-green-dash.json` file.

 Using K8s metrics from the cluster, we provide a sum of the total SCI and map according to the cluster location.